 Total cost (2 health centers, 2 ambulances): €270.000.

 Context and general description of the project:

 Nepal is a landlocked country in South Asia, mainly located in the Himalayas, between China and India.
 Its population reaches almost 30 million people, from which only 19% live in urban areas.
 Currently, one of the main issues of the country is in the health sector.
 First, there’s a lack of road infrastructures which difficulties accessibility; second, there are millions of people living in towns under these rural conditions, completely alienated, without any kind of health center.

-According to an inform presented by the World Health Organization in 2015, 46% of death causes in Nepal are due transmissible diseases, nutritional problems and complications during pregnancy, partum and postpartum.
-Chronical diseases are responsible of 42% of deaths, reaching a total of 98.000 victims per year.
+According to an inform presented by the World Health Organization in 2015, 46% of death causes in Nepal are due transmissible diseases, nutritional problems and complications during pregnancy, childbirth and post-childbirth.
+Chronic diseases are responsible of 42% of deaths, reaching a total of 98.000 victims per year.